 I thought that a simple vanilla bean buttercream and some candied walnuts would be nice on this banana cake, but when Scott and I took the first bite, it was more than nice.
 It was heavenly!
 As I mentioned in the introduction, the creamy, buttery vanilla bean icing is a perfect pairing and the sweet, crunchy candied walnuts are definitely, the crowning glory!

 I also served it to two of our grandchildren last night and they ate up every crumb and their plates both looked like they had licked them clean.
-They declared in unison that this One-Bowl No-Mixer Banana Cake was definitely “blog-worthy”!
-Wish you and I could pour a glass of cold milk or fix a cup of tea and sit together enjoying a piece of this delicious cake!
+They declared in unison that this One-Bowl No-Mixer Banana Cake was definitely "blog-worthy"!
+Wish you and I could pour a glass of cold milk or fix a cup of tea and sit together enjoying a piece of this delicious cake.
+I'm pretty sure all that would be left would be clean plates when we finished!

 Café Tips for making this One-Bowl No-Mixer Banana Cake